PackeTsar/meraki-cli/COMMAND_GUIDE.md

 ##### Arguments
 - `--networkId` (string): (required)
 - `--name` (string): The name of the new profile.
 Must be unique.
 This parameter is required.
 - `--motionBasedRetentionEnabled` (boolean): Deletes footage older than 3 days in which no motion was detected.
 Can be either true or false.
 Defaults to false.
+This setting does not apply to MV2 cameras.
 - `--restrictedBandwidthModeEnabled` (boolean): Disable features that require additional bandwidth such as Motion Recap.
 Can be either true or false.
 Defaults to false.
+This setting does not apply to MV2 cameras.
 - `--audioRecordingEnabled` (boolean): Whether or not to record audio.
 Can be either true or false.
 Defaults to false.
 - `--cloudArchiveEnabled` (boolean): Create redundant video backup using Cloud Archive.
 Can be either true or false.
 Defaults to false.
 - `--motionDetectorVersion` (integer): The version of the motion detector that will be used by the camera.
 Only applies to Gen 2 cameras.
 Defaults to v2.